jreyesr/steampipe-plugin-postgres/README.md

 steampipe plugin install jreyesr/postgres
 ```

 Configure your [config file](https://hub.steampipe.io/plugins/jreyesr/postgres#configuration) to point to a Postgres database, and optionally specify the schema too.
+(If you don't, `public` will be used)

-Run steampipe:
+Run Steampipe:

 ```shell
 steampipe query